0mark/modest4leste/README.md

 Depends on Gnomevfs2.
 Needs to be ported to Gvfs.
 With some slight modifications (as described [here](https://github.com/maemo-leste/bugtracker/issues/207)), Tinymail compiles on Ascii (which still had gnomevfs2), but not on Beowulf anymore.

-*Note* There is a new branch, nognomevfs, in which i disabled libtinymail-gnomevfs.
-Now it compiles.
-But i guess this libtinymail-gnomevfs is important for Modest.
-This libtinymail-gnomevfs is a single 500 line file.
-Thus, with a bit of luck, porting to gvfs might not be too hard.

 This method disables the optional HTML renderer.
 Possible renderer are Webkit, Mozembed and GtkHtml.
 Modest only can be build with WebKit or GtkHtml.
 I guess (but do not know) that Tinymail has to be build with the same renderer.

 My [fork](https://github.com/0mark/tinymail), which already has the patches mentioned above.

+**Notes**
+* There is a new branch, *nognomevfs*, in which i disabled libtinymail-gnomevfs.
+Now it compiles.
+But i guess this libtinymail-gnomevfs is important for Modest.
+This libtinymail-gnomevfs is a single 500 line file.
+Thus, with a bit of luck, porting to gvfs might not be too hard.

 ## Modest